GraniLuk/YouTubeToMarkdown/README.md

 # Collect more videos per channel (default is 10)
 yt2md --category AI --max-videos 30

+# Send the latest generated note to Kindle (EPUB auto-conversion)
+yt2md --kindle --category IT --days 1
 ```

 You can also filter videos by title for specific channels by adding `title_filters` to the channel configuration in `channels.yaml`.
 See the Channel Configuration section below for details.